 As a software engineer we must deal with knowledge and information overload on a daily basis.
 There is domain knowledge, product knowledge, tools knowledge, knowledge about technologies, languages and platforms.
 Suffice it to say, there is a lot of information to be acquired and managed to do the job, and even more to do it well.

 We are not in an information age anymore, we are in the information management age. — Chris Hardwick

-This can become overbearing and one possible way to deal with it is to limit your exposure to the set you own or can control and ignore the things that are outside your domain.
+This can become overbearing and one possible way to deal with it is to limit your exposure to the set of information you own or can control and ignore the things that are outside the domain.

-This might help with achieving your job goals — but rest assured it will not help you become a top tier programmer.
+This might help with achieving the job goals — but rest assured it will not help become a top tier programmer.
 So how does one effectively deal with this information overload?
 Specially when you are learning and trying to improve.

-I recommend a strategy of classifying the information into a spectrum, ranging from an expert with deep knowledge for your core skills to a hacker who knows just enough for the rest.
+I recommend a strategy of classifying the information into a spectrum, ranging from an expert with deep knowledge for the core skills to a hacker who knows just enough for the rest.

 The Expert Mindset

-Become really great at your core skills.
-Specialize in the tools, technologies and domain you mostly work with.
-Identify your core strengths and go all the way in until you’ve reached a master level.
-Constantly read and improve your knowledge.
+Become really great at the core set of skills.
+Develop deep specialization in the tools and technologies of a small set.
+Identify the core strengths and go all the way in until you’ve reached a master level.
+Constantly read and improve your knowledge on this subset.